Xliff/p6-VisualGrammar/README.md

 $ perl6 --stagestats -I../cairo-p6/lib -I../p6-Pango/lib -I../p6-GtkPlus/lib -Ilib visual-grammar.pl6
 ```

-Please share compile times and your environment from the last command, [here](/../../issues/1), if you like.
+Please share compile times and your environment from the last command, [here](/../../issues/1).

 I will work on making this all less complex, in time.
 Thanks for your interest!